Art of Fighting: Film

 A Japanese animated television film, Art of Fighting (バトルスピリッツ 龍虎の拳, Battle Spirits Ryūko no Ken), was created and directed by Hiroshi Fukutomi, animated by Studio Comet and produced by NAS.
 It was the third animated co-production between SNK and NAS, following Fatal Fury: Legend of the Hungry Wolf and Fatal Fury 2: The New Battle.
 The special was produced by Kenji Shimizu and Yoshiro Kataoka, and features a script by Nobuaki Kishima and character designs by Kazunori Iwakura.
-The film follows follows Ryo and Robert, who must rescue Yuri from Mr. Big after he kidnaps her to learn the whereabouts of a valuable diamond.
+The film follows Ryo and Robert, who must rescue Yuri from Mr. Big after he kidnaps her to learn the whereabouts of a valuable diamond.
 The film aired on Fuji TV on 23 December 1993, and received an English-language release from US Manga Corps in 1997.

 The Art of Fighting film was negatively received by several western publications.
 It was billed as stupid, idiotic and plodding, and compared to a Saturday morning cartoon.
 It was said it had "choppy animation, illogical perspectives, uninspired art, badly choreographed fight scenes, and most of all horrible voice acting", and none of the interest of the video game or its sequels translate into the anime.
 The film gathered a 14% rating at Meta Anime Reviews, placing it in the bottom 3% of the reviewed titles.

 The 2010 live-action film The King of Fighters features an appearance by Mr. Big, played by Sam Hargrave.
 He is the only character from the Art of Fighting series to appear in the film.